VallariAg/Blog/content/blog/scope&closure/index.md

 Let's start by understanding how JavaScript codes run.

 **JavaScript is a compiled & interpreted language.**
-It means that, in JavaScript, the code is complied and then executed right away.
+It means that, in JavaScript, the code is compiled and then executed right away.

 JavaScript engine compiles JavaScript to optimized machine code before execution.
 It is responsible for start-to-finish compilation and execution.
 It is compiler's job to parse and generate code for Engine to execute later.
 And it's Scope job to collect and maintain a lookup of all variables defined, and their rules of accessibility.